pverhaert/syllabot/README.md

 ## Previous Generated Courses

 After the crew has finished, you can find all the generated courses in the `course_history` folder.
-All the files are in Markdown format.
+All the files are in Markdown and in Word format.

 > [!TIP]
 > - Install the [Markdown Viewer](https://chromewebstore.google.com/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) extension to view the course files in your browser.